puppetlabs/puppet-docs/source/pe/3.2/razor_reference.markdown

 ---

-## Compatibility, URL Stability, and Ongoing Support

-The Razor API adopts the REST notion that hypertext defines the API, rather than URL templates or clients with special knowledge of the URL structure.

-As developers, we promise good compatibility and support for your client if you follow the simple rule: use navigation, rather than client-side knowledge of the URL structure.

-To do that, implement any action by starting at `http://razor:8080/api`, rather than anywhere else in the API namespace.
-This document then allows you to navigate -- much like a web browser can navigate a website -- through the various query options available to you.

-While this document contains some example URL's, and client output examples also include some, you should make no assumptions that the URLs that your server uses follow the same structure as the ones in this document.

-### Stability Warning

-The Razor API is not in a stable state yet.
-While we try our best to not make any incompatible changes, we can't guarantee that we won't.
-This is supported, in part, by providing clients with well versioned navigation tools to discover their desired endpoint, or to cleanly discover that it does not exist any longer.

-Even after we declare the API stable, clients will have to be able to deal with changes to the API: the URL structure, other than the top level navigation entry point, is not subject to any assurance that it will stay as-is.
-Use hypertext navigation, and normal HTTP caching, to ensure this does not burn you.

-The one hard-coded URL you can use reliably is `/api`, and the document it returns is intended to be significantly more stable than any other component of the API.
-This is because it is the root of all navigation, and if we break that no other compatibility assurances matter. ;)

-## How to navigate through the document

-The type of objects is indicated with a `spec` attribute.
-The value of the attribute is an absolute URL underneath http://api.puppetlabs.com/razor/v1.
-These URL's are currently not (yet) backed by any content, and serve solely as a unique identifier.
+The Razor API is REST-based.
+For best results, use this as the base URL for your calls:  `http://razor:8080/api`.

+**Note:** The following sections contain some example URL's that might be structured differently from the URLs your server uses.

+###Common Attributes
-Two attributes are commonly used to identify objects: `id` is a fully qualified URL that can be used as a globally unique reference for that object, and a `GET` request against that URL will produce a representation of the object.
-The `name` attribute is used for a short (human readable) reference to the object, generally only unique amongst objects of the same type on the same server.
+Two attributes are commonly used to identify objects:

++ `id` can be used as a GUID for an object.
+A `GET` request against a URL with an `id` attribute will produce a representation of the object.
++ `name` is used for a short, human readable reference to an object, generally only unique amongst objects of the same type on the same server.

-### `/api` document reference
+### `/api` reference

-When you fetch `http://razor:8080/api`, you fetch the top level entry point for navigating through our command and query facilities.
-The structure of this document is a JSON object with the following keys:
+The base URL `http://razor:8080/api` fetches the top-level entry point for navigating through the Razor command and query facilities.
+This is a JSON object with the following keys:

- * `commands`: the commands -- mutating operations -- available on this server
+  * `collections`: read-only queries available on this server.
- * `collections`: the collections -- read-only queries -- available on this server
+  * `commands`: the commands available on this server.

-Each of those keys contains a JSON array, with a sequence of JSON objects, which have the following keys:
+Each of those keys contains a JSON array, with a sequence of JSON objects that have the following keys:

  * `name`: a human-readable label.
-No stability promises.
  * `rel`: a "spec URL" that indicates the type of contained data.
-Use this to discover the endpoint that you wish to follow, rather than the `name`.
+Use this to discover the endpoint that you want to follow, rather than the `name`.
  * `id`: the URL to follow to get at this content.

-This document has a reasonable stability promise: you should be prepared to ignore additional keys at any level, and to treat the value of those keys as "unspecified" rather than assuming they will be JSON arrays.

-If you follow those simple rules (eg: assume that this documents the minimum content returned, and ignore everything else), you can have good confidence that you will not need to change your client.

 ### `/svc` URLs

-The `/svc` namespace is an internal namespace, used for communication with the iPXE client, the Microkernel, and other internal components of Razor.
+The `/svc` namespace is an internal namespace, used for communication with the iPXE client, the microkernel, and other internal components of Razor.

-This namespace is not enumerated under `/api`, and has no stability promises.
+This namespace is not enumerated under `/api`.
-If you use this namespace, be aware that operations are designed specifically for the needs of our internal components rather than as generic query, and that we make *NO PROMISES* about stability of these calls, or their content, even over patch releases.

 ## Commands